Skip to main content

 Depending on the surge protector and its joule rating, it may or may not protect devices when its power switch is off.
 Generally, the higher the joule rating, the greater the protection.
 The best way to protect against a power surge is to unplug everything from the electrical outlet.

-There are also “smart” power strips, or advanced power strips, that automatically shut down devices in standby mode and eliminate vampire power.
-According to ENERGY STAR® there are three types of advanced power strips:
+There are also “smart” power strips, or advanced power strips, that automatically shut down devices in standby mode.
+There are three types of advanced power strips:

 • Timer-equipped—turns on or off at a designated time.